george/portfolio-website/README.md

 ### Installation

 Clone the repository, then execute `npm install`.
-You can run the project by executing `npm run start`'.
+You can run the project by executing `npm run start`.

 ### Deployment